rasmusfreund/bioinf-prog-course/book/chapters/folding_project.md

 "GAATT"
 ```

-## Check for hairpins
+## Check for hairpins {-}

 You would like to be able to determine if your primer can fold to form a hairpin with some specified minimum number of consequtive base pairs.
 We assume that hairpin loops are always at least four bases long and that base pairs in the hairpin can only be Watson-Crick basepairs.
-Here is an example of a hairpin with five basepairs and a loop of four bases:
+Here is an example of a hairpin with five basepairs and a loop of four bases (four Cs):

 ```
         C C
       C     C
        A - T
        T - A
        A - T
        T - A
        A - T
 ```

 To test if a sequence can form a hairpin with at least four consequtive base pairs, you need to test if the sequence contains any subsequence of length four whose reverse complement is identical to another nonoverlapping subsequence.
 To take into account that the hairpin loop is at least four bases long, any such two subsequences must be separated by at least four bases.